Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Elastic Transcoder to transcode original high-resolution MP4 videos to HL.
 - [x] EBS volumes to host videos and EBS snapshots to incrementally backup original files after a few days.
 CloudFront to serve HLS transcoded videos from EC2.
 - [ ] Elastic Transcoder to transcode original high-resolution MP4 videos to HL.
 - [ ] Amazon S3 to host videos with Lifecycle Management to archive original files to Glacier after a few days.
-CloudFront to serve HLStranscoded videos from 53.
+CloudFront to serve HLStranscoded videos from 53. [???]
 - [ ] A video transcoding pipeline running on EC2 using SQS to distribute tasks and Auto Scaling to adjust the number of nodes depending on the length of the queue.
 53 to host videos with Lifecycle Management to archive all files to Glacier after a few days.
 CloudFront to serve HLS transcoded videos from Glacier.

 ### You are designing an intrusion detection prevention (IDS/IPS) solution for a customer web application in a single VPC.
 You are considering the options for implementing lOS IPS protection for traffic coming from the Internet.
 Which of the following options would you consider?
 (Choose 2 answers)

-- [ ] Implement IDS/IPS agents on each Instance running in VPC.
+- [x] Implement IDS/IPS agents on each Instance running in VPC.
-- [x] Configure an instance in each subnet to switch its network interface card to promiscuous mode and analyze network traffic.
+- [ ] Configure an instance in each subnet to switch its network interface card to promiscuous mode and analyze network traffic.
 - [ ] Implement Elastic Load Balancing with SSL listeners in front of the web applications.
 - [x] Implement a reverse proxy layer in front of web servers and configure IDS/ IPS agents on each reverse proxy server.